Rosoku-Jima (Candle Island) ローソク島

-Candle Rock is off the north coast and part of Shimane Prefecture.
+Candle Island is off the north coast and part of Shimane Prefecture.
 Access is via Saigo Port on Dogo, the main island, which is reached by ferry from the mainland.
 The area is also accessible by air to Oki Airport on Dogo from Itami Airport in Osaka and Izumo Airport in Izumo.

-There is no public transportation to Candle Rock, but the tourist office in Saigo or your hotel or guesthouse on Dogo Island will arrange transportation and meal times to fit the sunset schedule.
+There is no public transportation to Candle Island, but the tourist office in Saigo or your hotel or guesthouse on Dogo Island will arrange transportation and meal times to fit the sunset schedule.
 The cruises run every day from April to October, depending on sea conditions.

 Majestic, colorful coastline